Social anxiety disorder: Differential diagnosis

-The DSM-IV criteria stated that an individual cannot receive a diagnosis of social anxiety disorder if existing symptoms are better diagnosed by one of the autism spectrum disorders, such as autism or Asperger syndrome.

 Social anxiety disorder is often linked to bipolar disorder and attention deficit hyperactivity disorder (ADHD), leading to an assumption of a shared cyclothymic-anxious-sensitive disposition.
 The co-occurrence of ADHD and social phobia is common, especially when cognitive disengagement syndrome is present.

 Treatment

 Psychotherapies

-The first-line treatment for social anxiety disorder is cognitive behavioral therapy (CBT), with medications such as selective serotonin reuptake inhibitors (SSRIs) used for those who decline CBT.
-Combining CBT with escitalopram (a type of SSRI) is effective in treating social anxiety symptoms Self-help based on principles of CBT is a second-line treatment.
+The first-line treatment for social anxiety disorder is cognitive behavioral therapy (CBT), with medications such as selective serotonin reuptake inhibitors (SSRIs) sometimes used in combination with CBT.
+The purpose of CBT is to help individuals address unhelpful thinking patterns and behaviors that contribute to emotional distress.
+Self-help based on principles of CBT is an alternative option for those unable to access in-person mental health services.

+Another treatment with a growing evidence base for social anxiety disorder is metacognitive therapy (MCT), which targets the underlying processes that maintain the disorder.
+More specifically, the aim of MCT is to identify and modify dysfunctional metacognitive beliefs that contribute to and sustain a perseverative style of thinking known as the cognitive attentional syndrome (CAS), which comprises worry and rumination, threat monitoring, self-focused attention, and maladaptive coping behaviors.
+Some studies have suggested that MCT may be superior to CBT for social anxiety disorder.

-There is some emerging evidence for the use of acceptance and commitment therapy (ACT) in the treatment of social anxiety disorder.
+There is emerging evidence for the use of acceptance and commitment therapy (ACT) in the treatment of social anxiety disorder.
 ACT is considered an offshoot of traditional CBT and emphasizes accepting unpleasant symptoms rather than fighting against them, as well as psychological flexibility – the ability to adapt to changing situational demands, to shift one's perspective, and to balance competing desires.
-ACT may be useful as a second line treatment for this disorder in situations where CBT is ineffective or refused.
+ACT may be useful as an alternative treatment for the disorder in situations where CBT is ineffective or refused.

 Some studies have suggested social skills training can help with social anxiety.
 Examples of social skills that may be modified for social anxiety disorder include initiating conversations, establishing friendships, interacting with members of the preferred sex, constructing a speech, and assertiveness skills.
 However, it is not clear whether specific social skills techniques and training are required, rather than just support with general social functioning and exposure to social situations.

 Social anxiety disorder may predict subsequent development of other psychiatric disorders, such as depression.
 Social anxiety disorder remains under-recognized in primary care practice, with people presenting for treatment only after the onset of complications, such as clinical depression or substance use disorders.